Is your soakaway not soaking away? Read on to find out why and what you need to do

 No one likes bad news, so let's go with the easy ones first and hope that sorts it out.

-If neither of those things work, then you might want to get a knowledgeable and friendly company out to carry out an inspection, perhaps even us!
-They (I should say we) would be able to tell you exactly what's going on, and what needs to be done to get things working again.
+If neither of those things work, then you might want to get a knowledgeable and friendly company out to carry out a septic tank inspection!
+And we know just the people, as our lovely team of UKDP engineers cover the UK, carrying out lots of septic tank inspections each week!
+They would be able to tell you exactly what's going on, and crucially what needs to be done to get things working again.

 Unfortunately, the problem with soakaway systems is that they often can't be repaired.
 If it's been damaged or just failed over time, it will most likely need to be replaced.
 The caveat on that is that the ground conditions would still need to be right, and you would need to have enough space to house a soakaway system that is properly sized for your property.
 This is what percolation tests are for.